Speakeasy: Etymology

 The phrase "speak softly shop", meaning a "smuggler's house", appeared in a British slang dictionary published in 1823.
 The similar phrase "speak easy shop", denoting a place where unlicensed liquor sales were made, appeared in a British naval memoir written in 1844.

-The precise term "speakeasy" dates from no later than 1837 when an article in the Sydney Herald newspaper in Australia referred to 'sly grog shops, created the idiom "speakeasy's" [sic] in this part – Boro Creek.'
+The precise term "speakeasy" dates from no later than 1837 when an article in the Sydney Herald newspaper in Australia referred to 'sly-grog shops', created the idiom "speakeasy's" [sic] in this part – Boro Creek.'

 In the United States, the word emerged in the 1880s.
 The first known recorded use is in a Harrisburg, Pennsylvania newspaper article from March 21, 1889, which refers to "speak easy" as the term used in the Pittsburgh-area town of McKeesport, Pennsylvania for "a saloon that sells without a license".
 A later, June 30, 1889, Pittsburg Dispatch article explains the following:

 "Speak-easies" have always existed, no matter who first called them by that name.
 They have been "holes in the wall" and various other things descriptive of their leading peculiarities, but it is only within very recent times, and in the city of Pittsburgh, that they have been dubbed "speak-easies".

 Speakeasies were "so called because of the practice of speaking quietly about such a place in public, or when inside it, so as not to alert the police or neighbors".
 Although failing to account for earlier usage outside the U.S., The New York Times attributes the term to saloon owner Kate Hester, who ran an unlicensed bar in the 1880s in McKeesport, supposedly telling her rowdy customers to "speak easy" to avoid attention from authorities, which has become a common American anecdote.
-Many years later, in Prohibition-era United States, the "speakeasy" became a common name to describe a place to get an illicit drink.
+Many years later, in the Prohibition-era United States, the "speakeasy" became a common name to describe a place to get an illicit drink.